Atlantisphere/Quantum-Morphic-Fields/README.md

 Using a network of quantum computers, we examine system-wide responses to local changes, testing theories of morphic fields at a larger scale.

 ## Methodology
 Our methodology incorporates the use of [IBM Quantum](https://quantum.ibm.com/) and Jupyter Notebooks, facilitating a blend of theoretical simulation and practical experimentation.
-Each component's specific methodologies are detailed in their respective directories within this repository.
+Each experiment's specific methodologies are detailed in their respective directories within this repository as they become available in notebook form.

+### Integrating Analog Computing
+To enhance the precision and versatility of our experiments, we are exploring the integration of analog computing.
+Analog devices, known for their ability to handle continuous data and excel in tasks involving sine wave mathematics, could significantly refine our simulation accuracy.
+For example, using analog hardware like [Analog Devices' precision converters](https://www.analog.com/en/products/analog-to-digital-converters.html) can help in effectively sampling and processing continuous signals.

+#### Simulating Analog Processes Digitally
+Given the digital constraints of current mainstream computing platforms, we are also experimenting with time-slicing techniques on digital systems to simulate analog computation.
+This approach involves managing the input bit stream in such a way that it mimics the continuous nature of analog signals, potentially overcoming the digital bottleneck and allowing for a more nuanced simulation of quantum and morphic phenomena.

 ## How to Contribute
 Contributions are welcome from all areas of science and technology, including researchers, engineers, and enthusiasts.
 Here's how you can contribute: